Fatsia japonica (Japanese Aralia) Care Indoors, Propagation, Common Problems & Fixes

 Watering

-Water Fatsia japonica thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Fatsia japonica thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Take care not to overwater to prevent yellowing of leaves.

-Reduce watering in the cold season as growth is minimal at this time to keep the soil slightly moist but do allow it to dry out completely.
+Reduce watering in the cold season as growth is minimal at this time to keep the soil slightly moist.
+Never allow the soil to dry out completely to avoid getting droopy leaves.

 Light Requirements

-Fatsia japonica grows best in medium to bright light away from direct sunlight as it may scorch the leaves.
+Japanese Aralia Plant grows best in medium to bright indirect light.
+Keep it away from direct sunlight as it may cause fading and scorching, resulting in brown marks on the leaves.

 Paperplant is very tolerant and will tolerate lower light conditions but it will grow more slowly.
 It is considered as one of the best large low light plants for the living room.

-Regularly rotate the pot to ensure that the Japanese Aralia receives light on all sides for uniform growth.
+Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth to prevent unbalanced growth.

 Temperature and Humidity

-Average warmth of 15-260C is ideal for Fatsia japonica.
-The plant prefers a relatively warm temperature during the growing season followed by a relatively cold season.
+Average warmth of 15-260C is ideal for Japanese Aralia Plant.
+The plant prefers relatively warm temperatures during the growing season followed by a relatively cold season.
+Avoid placing it near cold drafts, air conditioners, or heating vents, as they can dry out the leaves.

 Potting Mix

-The best potting mix for Fatsia japonica should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Japanese Aralia Plant soil should be a well-draining, nutrient-rich soil mix.
 Most all purpose potting mixes are ideal for this plant.
 You may choose from these 16 potting mixes for indoor plants.

 Fertilizer

 Feed Fatsia japonica with a balanced, liquid fertilizer once every month during the growing season for lush growth.
-Do not feed in the cold season as growth is reduced and feeding at this time can cause fertilizer burn and death of the plant.
+Avoid too much fertilizer as it can result in leggy growth.

 Repotting